hyperverge/capture-ios-sdk/README.md

 ##### Properties
 These are the properties to be set while initializing the ViewController

-- completionHandler (required): This is to be a closure of type `error:NSError?, result:[String:AnyObject]?) -> Void`.
+- completionHandler (required): This is a closure of type `error:NSError?, result:[String:AnyObject]?) -> Void`.
 It is called when a capture is successful or when an error has occured.
 The values of `error` and  `result` received by the closure determine whether the call was a success or failure. </br>
     - `error`: If the capture is successful, the error is set to `nil`.
 Otherwise, it is an `NSError` object with following information
         - `code`: Error code stating type of error. (discussed later)
         - `userInfo`: A dictionary of type `[String:Any]`.